raspiblitz/raspiblitz/FAQ.dev.md

 ### How can I sync a branch of my forked GitHub with my local RaspiBlitz?

 Since v1.5 of RaspiBlitz there has been an easy way thru the SSH menus: Under `MAIN MENU > UPDATE > PATCH` you have the option to change the GitHub repository and and branch to sync with.
-You change the GitHub Reposity by setting the GitHub username where you forked the Repo.
+You change the GitHub Repository by setting the GitHub username where you forked the Repo.

 So for example: If you forked the RaspiBlitz project (raspiblitz/raspiblitz) on GitHub and your GitHub project page is now called: https://github.com/raumi75/raspiblitz ... then just change the repo to sync/patch with to your username `raumi75`.